RedWavez/pokedex-showcase/README.md

 ---

 ### Usage
-Lorem Ipsum
+You need to use docker and to connect to a database.

 ---
-### Software used
+### Technologies used
 - **Management**
   - Virtualization: Docker
 - **Frontend**
-  - Languages: HTML, Javascript
+  - Languages: HTML, Javascript, CSS
+  - Frameworks: Flask, Tailwindcss
-  - Framework: Flask
+  - Software: Webstorm
 - **Backend**
-  - Language: SQL
+  - Languages: SQL, Python
+  - Softwares: DBeaver, Pycharm
-  - Software: DBeaver
+- **Others**
+  - [SVGOMG](https://jakearchibald.github.io/svgomg/) - For SVG compression in index.html
+  - [Tailwindcomponents](https://tailwindcomponents.com/) - Took some inspirations from here